ognjen-j/charon/README.md

 All options from the config file contain an explanation in the comments, but these are some of the most important ones:

 * `OVPN_PUBLIC_PORT` - public UDP port on which OpenVPN listens.
 Change this if your ISP blocks access to the default OpenVPN port (1194).
+Make sure that access to this port is not restricted (UDP).
 * `OVPN_CIPHER` and `OVPN_DIGEST` - encryption and hashing algorithms used by OpenVPN to create a secure tunnel.
 Stronger algorithms give better security, but use more resources on both sides.
 If your client device has limited hardware capabilities, using a stronger algorithm may degrade